Get Involved

 Curricular Education Programs

-The Eagleton Fellowship offers select Rutgers graduate students the opportunity to further their understanding of government, public affairs, and the practice of politics.
-All Rutgers graduate students are eligible to apply for this one-year, interdisciplinary certificate program.
+The Eagleton Fellowship offers select Rutgers graduate students the opportunity to further their understanding of government, public affairs, and how American politics impacts their field of study.
+All Rutgers graduate students are eligible to apply for this one-year, interdisciplinary cohort certificate program.
+Stipends and tuition support available.

-Eagleton Undergraduate Associates learn about real-world politics and government from experienced practitioners and faculty.
-Rutgers University juniors from any school or major are eligible to apply for this selective three-semester certificate program.
+Eagleton Undergraduate Associates learn about American politics and government from experienced practitioners and faculty in this experiential education program.
+Rutgers University juniors from any school or major are eligible to apply for this three-semester, interdisciplinary cohort certificate program.

 Undergraduate Student Awards, Programs and Opportunities